sensor-dream/APIVOF/guidelines/list-info/z-packs-in-system-fedora-34.md

 <summary>zenity</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Display dialog boxes from shell scripts
+Short desc    : Display dialog boxes from shell scripts
 URL          : https://wiki.gnome.org/Projects/Zenity
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Zenity lets you display Gtk+ dialog boxes from the command line and through
+Descript     : Zenity lets you display Gtk+ dialog boxes from the command line and through
              : shell scripts.
 It is similar to gdialog, but is intended to be saner.
 It comes
              : from the same family as dialog, Xdialog, and cdialog.
 ```